A Trusted Friend in a Complicated World

 The Lady of the Lake

-Published in 1999, the fifth and final of the Witcher books follows Ciri after she walks through a portal into a mysterious elven land.
+The fifth and final of the core Witcher books, The Lady of the Lake, follows Ciri after she walks through a portal into a mysterious elven land.
 Unfortunately, she gets stuck there, with no clear way to return.
 This finale plunges readers into the princess’s most daring, dangerous mission: finding her way back home.
 Will Ciri get back to her land?
 And will Geralt survive to see her again?
-When you’re finished, add more monster books to your shelf with our roundup of the top horror novels of all time.
+This monster book wouldn’t be out of place on a shelf featuring some of the top horror novels of all time.

 Shop Now